gyanesh-m/Sentiment-analysis-of-financial-news-data/README.md

       -> quick_scraper.py- Scrapes content parallely and faster by sending multiple requests per second.
       -> merger.py- Merges the data collected from google search results and news archive.
       -> sentiment.py - Calculates the sentiment of the collected data.

+## Note

+* RegexList is used to fetch more relevant urls from the archives and not from the google search results.
+So there should be consistency in the names of company used across google search ( search_scrape.py ) and those mentioned in the regexList.